Hiking the Cadini di Misurina Viewpoint in the Dolomites

 If you’re pairing Cadini with the Tre Cime loop, two easy options are:

 • Start with Cadini: Hike Cadini first in the morning while your legs are fresh and crowds are lower, then do the Tre Cime loop.
+This is what we did, and it was a really long day of hiking, but I think I would have been too tired to do Cadini after finishing the Tre Cime loop.

 • End with Cadini: Do the Tre Cime loop first, then add Cadini as a golden-hour bonus if the weather cooperates.